NoahRJohnson/deepVO/README.md

 git submodule update --init
 ```

 Use the download script in flownet2/models/ to download pre-trained Caffe networks.
 This may take a while.
-Once that's done, build and run a Caffe image using the provided Makefile, which automatically mounts this repository and mounts your kitti data into the 'data' folder:
+Once that's done, build and run a Caffe image using the provided Makefile, which mounts your kitti data into the 'data/dataset' folder:

 ```bash
 make caffe